bkrpub/EngineRoom/README.markdown

   * Sven Gohdes @ [T42](http://t42.de/) for discussion, cunningly constructed all-night code-compatible playlists and for improving my writing.

-  * My family for loving someone who spends ridiculous amounts of time on stuff like this.
+  * My family for loving someone who invests ridiculous amounts of time in stuff like this.

   * Thanks for the ride!